Shutdown by the Coronavirus? Here are all of my remote teaching resources.

 Google Classroom Resources

-??
-Classroom Kickstart Online Course – I am offering a 75% discount on my comprehensive Google Classroom course.
+Classroom Kickstart Online Course – The course will introduce you to the key features of Google Classroom as well as advanced tips for designing lessons and grading assignments.
 I have updated the course to include BONUS information on setting up and using Google Classroom for remote instruction.
 The course is built in Google Classroom which will allow you to experience Google Classroom from a student’s perspective.

 Google Meet Resources